skeeto/skeeto.github.com/_posts/2020-10-19-Perfect-Play-for-British-Square.markdown

 turn counter intact.
 The logic here is quite simple: Shift the bitboard a little bit at a time while using a mask to deposit bits in their new home once they're lined up.
 It's like a coin sorter.
-Vertical flip is analagous to byte-swapping, though with 5-bit "bytes".
+Vertical flip is analogous to byte-swapping, though with 5-bit "bytes".

 Canonicalizing a bitboard now looks like this: